Using the patch

-- If you have questions about what to do, call the triage nurse.
+- If you have questions about what to do, call the clinic.

 - Bleeding or spotting when the patch is on.
-This is called breakthrough bleeding and is usually worst during month 1, less during month 2, and by month 3 most people have regular periods during the patch free week.
+This is called breakthrough bleeding and usually happens more during month 1, less during month 2, and by month 3 most people have regular periods during the patch-free week.
 If breakthrough bleeding continues after month 3, you may need a different method.

-- Write down the dates of any bleeding that you have on a calendar.
-Bring the calendar to each visit with your clinician.
+- Note the dates of any bleeding that you have on a calendar.
+Bring the calendar to each visit with your doctor.

 - Other problems are not common, but you may have nausea, breast tenderness, headaches, or mood changes.
-If they occur, they are usually mild and don’t last long.
+If this happens, it is usually mild and doesn’t last long.

-- If you are having problems that are making you feel miserable, do not stop using the patch, but call the triage nurse.
+- If you are having problems that are making you feel miserable, call the clinic, do not stop using the patch.